Aditya-1998k/Python/Cuncurrency & Parallelistm/Notes.md

 Defines an async coroutine task.
 Each task simulates some I/O by sleeping for delay seconds.
-`await asyncio.sleep(delay)` does not block → it pauses this coroutine and allows other tasks to run on the event loop.
+`await asyncio.sleep(delay)` does not block.
+It pauses this coroutine and allows other tasks to run on the event loop.

 `asyncio.gather()` runs all provided tasks concurrently.
 Each `task(...)` is a coroutine, and `gather` schedules them on the event loop.
 `await asyncio.gather(...)` waits until all tasks finish and returns a list of results in the same order as passed.

 Output:
 ```